 In a separate bowl, whisk together all the wet ingredients.
 Add half the wet ingredients into the dry and mix until just combined.

-Add remaining ingredients and beat on medium speed until light and fluffy (about 2 minutes).
+Add remaining ingredients and beat on medium speed until light and fluffy (approximately 2 minutes).
 The batter should result in a smooth, silky texture, and a light yellow color.

 Bake based on the directions of the recipe!

 That’s it!
 Seems simple enough, right?
 Go ahead and give it a try!
 With its straightforward steps and remarkable outcomes, the reverse creaming method is your ticket to flawless cakes and elevated creations.
 Let us know if there are other baking techniques you’d love to learn more about.

 Get special offers, recipes & news